qouteall/immptl/docs/wiki/README.md

 Start from MC 1.19.x+, this mod is **compatible with only one version of Sodium**.
 Fabric will show the error when you are using an incompatible version of Sodium.
 The same applies to Iris.

+> You can [use dependency override](./Miscellaneous.html#remove-the-sodium-iris-version-lock) to make the game launch with other versions of Sodium/Iris.

 In MC 1.18.2, the latest version of ImmPtl is roughly compatible with Sodium 0.4.1.

 In MC 1.17.1, the latest version of ImmPtl is roughly compatible with Sodium 0.3.4.